mcfung/GoldenParserJS/README.md

 ## API

 ### MobileGoldenParser (0.1.1)

+Create a parser object to parse the HTML.

+### MobileGoldenParser(options) (0.2.0)

+Create a parser object with options to parse the HTML.
+Available options:

+* preprocessor (default: `new ContentPreprocess()`)

+    function(element, $) or object with preprocess(element, $) method
+This is used to preprocess each reply in thread. `element` given is the DOMElement of the processing reply and $ is the cheerio object of the whole page.

 #### .parseTopicList(html, function(topics)) (0.1.1)

 This method parse the `html` of topic page of mobile golden forum to an array of JSON objects.